Nilaykhare/mlproject/README.md

 ### 1. Data Ingestion
 - Collect raw student performance data from source files.
-- Store data in an **S3 bucket** and load into pipeline.
+- Store data and load it into the pipeline.

 ### 2. Data Transformation
 - Clean and preprocess data (handle nulls, encode categorical variables, feature scaling).
 - Generate a model-ready dataset.

 ### 3. Model Training
-- Train ML models like Decision Tree, Random Forest, or Logistic Regression.
+- Train ML models like Decision Trees, Random Forests, or Logistic Regression.
-- Track hyperparameters and performance metrics using MLflow.
+- Hyperparameters tunning

 ### 4. Model Evaluation
-- Evaluate the model using accuracy, precision, recall, F1-score.
+- Evaluate the model using accuracy, precision, recall, and F1-score.

 ### 5. Model Packaging
 - Save the trained model.
 - Package the model using **Docker** for consistent deployment.

 ### 6. Model Deployment
-- Serve the model using **FastAPI** on an **AWS EC2 instance**.
+- Serve the trained model using a **FastAPI** application.
-- Deploy via **AWS CodePipeline + CodeBuild** for CI/CD.
+- Deploy the containerized application to **AWS Elastic Beanstalk**.

----

-## 📁 Project Structure
+- Automate the deployment process using **CI/CD pipelines** (e.g., GitHub Actions or AWS CodePipeline).